tux75at/OpenWB_Mazda_SoC_MQTT/README.md

 # OpenWB_Mazda_SoC_MQTT
-Mazda State of Charge Module for OpenWB using MQTT as interface This openWB module uses pymazda https://github.com/bdr99/pymazda, which can be installed with pip.
+Mazda State of Charge Module for OpenWB using MQTT as interface This OpenWB module uses pymazda https://github.com/bdr99/pymazda, which can be installed with pip.
 The setup procedure will install it.

 ## Requirements
-This module can not run on the openWB hardware, except you have installed it yourself or you have root access to the system.
+This module can not run on the OpenWB hardware, except you have installed it yourself or you have root access to the system.
 You will need a System running linux e.g. Raspbery Pi with bullseye, earlier versions of Rasbian are not testet and might not work because of incompatibility of some libraries with pymazda.

 ## Installation